 In short

 In recent years, various innovations regarding lake restoration and algal bloom remediation have been introduced and tested.
-One of these methods is using interactive ultrasonic programs that control algae growth.
+For example, One algae bloom control method is using interactive ultrasound programs that control algae growth.

-With every new technology, it is important to study the effect on algae and that of the ecosystem it is introduced into.
+Therefore, with every new technology, researchers must study its effects on algae and the surrounding ecosystem.
 This blog addresses the most common concerns regarding the use of ultrasound in lakes/reservoirs based on research conducted by various academic institutions.

 The Chameleon Technology™ for algae control, also known as Monitor-Predict-Control (MPC) technology, was developed based on a large research grant from the European Commission[1].
 The technology resulted from the collaboration between:

-The results of these studies is the MPC-Buoy technology, a solar-powered buoy that uses in-situ, real-time water quality monitoring to identify and predict algal growth and autonomously applies specific ultrasonic frequencies to match the algal type present in the water.
+As a result, these studies produced the MPC-Buoy technology, a solar-powered buoy that uses in-situ, real-time water quality monitoring to identify and predict algal growth and autonomously applies specific ultrasonic frequencies to match the algal type present in the water.

 This database operates an algorithm that drives ultrasound program changes in the MPC-Buoy.
-This database is automatically updated with every new reading collected from the MPC-Buoys operating worldwide.
+Over time, the system automatically updates this database with every new reading collected from MPC-Buoys operating worldwide.

 Manipulating light to reduce cyanobacteria